tajidyakub/heroicons-blade/README.md

 ## Installation

-Install through `composer` in your laravel app `composer require tj/heroicons-componennt`.
+Install through `composer` in your laravel app.
 Icons from Heroicons will be instantly available in your Laravel Views using Blade componennt `<x-heroicon></x-heroicon`>

+`composer require tj/heroicons-componennt`

+The package comes with javascript and svg icons assets which need to be published in to your laravel app directory, execute publish artisan command after the package required.

+`php artisan vendor:publish --provider="Tj\Icon\HeroiconsBladeServiceProvider" --tag="assets"`

 ## Component Props and Usage